ShiuLab/Manuscript_Code/2023_Ath_multi-omics/README.md

 Related scripts can be found in the folder Data_preprocessing/02_transcriptomic data

->>>>To calculate the TPM, we need to get the transcript length for genes at first.
+>>>>To calculate the TPM (transcripts per kilobase million), we need to get the transcript length for genes at first.
 Get the GFF3 file ready before run this script.
-Here we used the TAIR10 GFF3 file
+Here we used the TAIR10 GFF3 file, which is downloaded from the TAIR database

 ```
 python 01_get_transcript_length_including_ncRNA.py